xaosfiftytwo/xscripts/README.md

 With the `bitmap` program you can create .xbm tiles.
 Here's one [example][1] (right-click and save as `xsetrootbitmap.xbm` in the current theme folder).

+Try out the `xappspicker.py` script to see what other color values can be accessed (un/comment some sections).

 [1]: https://gist.githubusercontent.com/dcat/896ff92229de70e4e5ca/raw/7399f404afbf5159758cf11a6a3e6117e7acf748/tile.xbm